 Submittal Requirements: How to Apply for a NEFE Grant -

 All applicants must submit a completed Letter of Inquiry (LOI) using our new online system as the first step in being considered for funding.
 The LOI was developed to assist the applicant in providing basic and necessary information for NEFE to assess whether the applicant meets eligibility requirements and the likelihood that a project is a strong fit with NEFE’s funding priorities.
 Solely at NEFE’s discretion, projects appearing to have strong potential will move to a proposal phase; applicants for those selected projects will be given further instruction at that time.

 NEFE conducts two grant processes per year.
 Please refer to the table below for deadlines for each of the two annual processes:

-Please note: Submittals must be received in the NEFE office by 11:59 p.m.
+Please note: Submittals must be received by 11:59 p.m.
 MST on the deadline date.
-Letter of Inquiry may be submitted at any time.
-Submittals received after a deadline will be considered during the next cycle.
-For example, a Letter of Inquiry received after the first Tuesday in December will roll to the Late October process.
+Letters of Inquiry may be submitted at any time.
+After June 2, 2015, LOIs will need to be submitted in the Fall 2015 process.

 Funding Priorities -

 NEFE seeks projects whose outcomes can improve the public’s ability to achieve personal and household financial well-being.
 Of particular interest are proactive research projects initiated from one of a broad spectrum of scholarly disciplines whose findings may cultivate critical thinking in the financial literacy community.
 Also of interest are development projects that put research recommendations into action.
 Project outcomes must be capable of achieving traction and measurable impact with audiences such as financial education intermediaries, researchers, practitioners, decision makers, and others who can achieve effective outreach to a target population with an unmet financial literacy need or to the general public.